Chuah Joon Huang: Professional affiliations

 Chuah is active and has held leadership roles in multiple engineering organizations, including Chairman Emeritus of Institution of Engineering and Technology (IET) Malaysia Network, Vice President of the Institution of Engineers, Malaysia (IEM), Secretary-General of the ASEAN Federation of Engineering Organisations (AFEO), and Honorary Treasurer of IEEE Computational Intelligence Society (CIS) Malaysia Chapter.
+He has been appointed by the Malaysian Ministry of Works as a Board Member of the Board of Engineers Malaysia (BEM).

+Apart from engineering organizations, Chuah has served in the Disciplinary Committee Panel of Advocates and Solicitors Disciplinary Board (ASDB), Bar Council.
+He has been appointed as a Fulbright Ambassador to promote Fulbright scholarships, fostering academic exchange and strengthening cross-cultural understanding between Malaysia and the United States.

 Awards and recognition

-Chuah has been recognized nationally and internationally for his contributions to academia and engineering such as Honorary Fellow of the ASEAN Federation of Engineering Organisations, Fellow of ASEAN Academy of Engineering and Technology, Top10 in Education, National Outstanding Educationist Award, The BrandLaureate Industry Icon Award - Educational Leadership and Management.
+Chuah has been recognized nationally and internationally for his contributions to academia and engineering such as Honorary Fellow of the ASEAN Federation of Engineering Organisations, Fellow of ASEAN Academy of Engineering and Technology, Fellow of Academy of Engineering and Technology of the Developing World, Top10 in Education, National Outstanding Educationist Award, Industry Icon Award in Educational Leadership and Management, and The Best CEO of the Year.